eitanyaffe/evo2_gcp/workflows/README.md

 Workflows are organized into subdirectories, each containing:

-- Complete analysis pipeline scripts
+- Complete analysis workflow scripts
 - Input data files and templates
 - Documentation specific to that workflow
 - Output directories for results

 ## Available Workflows

-### `strands/` - Strand Analysis Pipeline
+### `strands/` - Strand Analysis Workflow

-An example pipeline for analyzing codon variants to compare DNA strands.
+An example workflow (pipeline) for analyzing codon variants to compare DNA strands.
 By default, focuses on the *gyrA* gene in *E. coli* as an example that can be easily modified for other genes/organisms.

 See [`strands/README.md`](strands/README.md) for detailed usage instructions.